peregrineshahin/ChessProgrammingWiki/content/Population_CountTooSlow.md

 Hamming distance greater than one or two is an important property of codes to detect or even correct one-bit errors.

 The minimum and average hamming distance over all [Zobrist keys](Zobrist_Hashing "Zobrist Hashing") was considered as "quality"-measure of the keys.
-However, as long the minimum hamming distance is greater zero, [linear independence](https://en.wikipedia.org/wiki/Linear_independence) (that is a small subset of all keys doesn't xor to zero), is much more important than hamming distance [[19]](#cite_note-19).
-Maximizing the minimal hamming distance leads to very poor Zobrist keys [[20]](#cite_note-20).
+However, as long the minimum hamming distance is greater zero, [linear independence](https://en.wikipedia.org/wiki/Linear_independence) (that is a small subset of all keys doesn't xor to zero), is much more important than hamming distance <a id="cite-note-19" href="#cite-ref-19">[19]</a>.
+Maximizing the minimal hamming distance leads to very poor Zobrist keys <a id="cite-note-20" href="#cite-ref-20">[20]</a>.